- ABMS Certification:

 - Clinical Practice:

-- Melanoma, Detached Retina, Diabetes Insipidus, Macular Degeneration, Retinitis Pigmentosa, Retinoblastoma, Usher Syndrome, Von Hippel-Lindau Disease, Uveal Melanoma, Uveitis, Detached Retina Repair, Eyelid Swelling, Eye Care
+- Melanoma, Detached Retina, Macular Degeneration, Retinitis Pigmentosa, Usher Syndrome, VHL Care, Uvea Inflammation (Uveitis), Detached Retina Repair, Eye Care

 Eugene Shildkrot, MD, is an ophthalmologist specializing in rare ocular and periocular cancers.
 He also specializes in complex and unusual medical and surgical vitreoretinal diseases.
 He is a founding member of the University of Virginia’s pediatric and adult ocular oncology service and serves as the quality officer for the Department of Ophthalmology.
 He is an assistant professor and is board-certified in ophthalmology.